Hi, and welcome to my blog 🙂

 Oh, and please don’t work 7/7.
 I’ve tried that.
 You’ll earn much more if you only work 5-6 days a week and ensure you have fun whilst doing it.

-Which takes me back to the High-elf part of my story.
+Which takes me back to the night-elf part of my story.

 I know what you’re thinking, but it’s far from a waste of time.

-I’ve made money within the World of Warcraft niche, and I hope to duplicate this and also make money in the Rift niche.
+I’ve made money within the World of Warcraft niche and in other gaming niches, like Rift.

-Since all Rift writing and chatting is conducted in English, this is where my knowledge and proficiency of the language will rapidly increase.
+Since all in-game writing and chatting is conducted in English, this is where my knowledge and proficiency of the language will rapidly increase.

 At the time of writing this blog, I am currently residing in Haifa, Israel, having moved here from France in June 2011.